MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-warehouse-setup.md

 ## <a name="location"></a>Location

-A location is a physical structure or place where inventory is received, stored, and shipped, potentially organised in bins.
+A location is a physical structure or place where stock is received, stored, and shipped, potentially organised in bins.
 A location can be a warehouse, service car, showroom, plant, or an area in a plant.

 ## <a name="first-expired-first-out"></a>First Expired First Out